SmartPracticeschool/SBSPS-Challenge-3498-Recons-AI-Recruiter-/README.md

 > It will rank the best responses from csv file.

 > Then accordingly candidates can be sorted.

+> Tean is ready with UI and also uploaded the UI code.

 > Link to Video - shorturl.at/FHLU4